Desarrollo-CeSPI/mo_server_reverse_proxy_cache/README.md

 }
 ```

-* id: the application identifier.
+* **id**: the application identifier.
 This name is the one that goes in the list of applications proxied by the server.
-* staging: the environment in which the values are valid.
+* **staging**: the environment in which the values are valid.
 The recipe **from_databag** automatically uses the values
   that correspond to the environment in which the server is.
-* application_servers: the servers listed here will be the backends.
+* **application_servers**: the servers listed here will be the backends.
-* cache: this sections specifies some customizations for Varnish.
+* **cache**: this sections specifies some customizations for Varnish.
-  * port: the port where the backends expect to receive connections from Varnish.
+  * **port**: the port where the backends expect to receive connections from Varnish.
 Defaults to 80.
-  * probe: how to probe the backends.
+  * **probe**: how to probe the backends.
 If ommited default values are applied (backends are always probed).
 It's
     possible to specify every value or just some of them (the ones not included will get default values).
-* applications: the list of applications for the main application.
+* **applications**: the list of applications for the main application.
 Some applications have for example a backend and
   a frontend.
 For each of those, an entry in the default VCL will be included to match the hostname.
 It's important to
   know that every application defined here will use the same backends specified in "application_servers".
+* **listen**: an array with the ports where the application will be available.
+If using SSL in any port follow the port
+  number with the ssl keyword and shown in the example above.
-* server_name: could be a string with one hostname or an array with several hostnames.
+* **server_name**: could be a string with one hostname or an array with several hostnames.
 If it is an array, every
   hostname will be used to match the request, but the hostname of the requirement will be overwriten to use the first
   value in the array.
+* **ssl enabled**: this instructs Nginx to use SSL for that particular application.
+* **certificate_id**: certificate data bag item id to be located by.

 Take a look at the sample files to see examples of use.

+### nginx

+Nginx recipe is optional and is intended to be used in front of Varnish, particularly when SSL will be needed for an
+application.
+Note that in the case you don't need SSL you could simply omit Nginx and configure Varnish to receive the
+public connections directly.

+This recipe reads the following values to set up Nginx and the corresponding virtual hosts.
+It does this for every
+application in a website (remember that a website could have more than one application, like frontend and backend).

+* Varnish listen address and Varnish listen port: these are the attributes that Varnish reads to configure itself and
+  Nginx uses them to know which is the backend that will be proxied.
+* Listen: the list of ports where Nginx will listen for http and/or https connections.
+* Server name: the list of URLs to match.
+* SSL: ssl configuration section.
+  * Enabled: instructs Nginx to use SSL for this virtual host.
+  * Certificate ID: required when set enabled in true.
+Is the ID of the certificate, stored in an encripted databag.

+Nginx recipe requires default or from_databag recipes to be called before in order to work.

 ## Attributes